 Overview:

-Verizon FiOS is relatively new service that brings tons of features and potential.
+Verizon Fios is relatively new service that brings tons of features and potential.
 The only real downsides stem from the Motorola set top boxes.
 The service itself has been rock solid stable.
 You don’t have to worry about losing signal during rain.
 The method of delivery (fiber optic), in my opinion, makes it much more robust than both satellite and cable providers.
 If you’re looking for more reviews, be sure to read the user comments and experiences on PVRBlog.

 PHOTOS